Craters of the Moon National Monument and Preserve: Animals

-Years of cataloging by biologists and park rangers have recorded 2000 species of insects, 8 reptiles, 169 birds, 48 mammals, and even one amphibian (the western toad).
-Birds and some rodents are seen most frequently in the Craters of the Moon area.
-Brown bears once roamed this area but have long ago become locally extinct.
-Traditional livestock grazing continues within the grass/shrublands administered by the BLM.
+Years of cataloging by biologists and park rangers have recorded more than 2000 species of insects, 12 reptiles, 203 birds, 59 mammals, and three amphibians.
+Birds and rodents are seen most frequently in the Craters of the Moon area.
+Grizzly bears, bison, and bighorn sheep once roamed this area but have long ago become locally extinct.
+11 species of bats have been recorded in Craters of the Moon with as many as five others potentially occurring in the park.
+Nearly all of these bat species have been documented hibernating within the park's boundaries, typically making use of the area's numerous lava tubes, making it an important bat habitat.
+Traditional livestock grazing continues within the grass/shrublands administered by the Bureau of Land Management.

 Most desert animals are nocturnal, or mainly active at night.
 Nocturnal behavior is an adaptation to both predation and hot summer daytime temperatures.
-Nocturnal animals at Craters of the Moon include woodrats (also called packrats), skunks, foxes, bobcats, mountain lions, bats, nighthawks, owls, and most other small desert rodents.
+Nocturnal animals at Craters of the Moon include woodrats, skunks, foxes, bobcats, mountain lions, bats, nighthawks, owls, and most other small, desert rodents.

 Animals that are most active at dawn and dusk, when temperatures are cooler than mid-day, are called crepuscular.
-The subdued morning and evening light helps make them less visible to predators, but is bright enough to allow them to locate food.
+The subdued morning and evening light helps make them less visible to predators but is bright enough to allow them to locate food.
 Some animals are crepuscular mainly because their prey is.
 Crepuscular animals in the area include mule deer, coyotes, porcupines, mountain cottontails, jackrabbits, and many songbirds.

 Some desert animals are diurnal, or primarily active during the day.
 These include ground squirrels, marmots, chipmunks, lizards, snakes, hawks, and eagles.

 Many animals have a specific temperature range where they are active, meaning the times they are active vary with the seasons.
-Snakes and lizards hibernate during the winter months, are diurnal during the late spring and early fall, and become crepuscular during the heat of summer.
+Snakes and lizards brumate during the winter months, are diurnal during the late spring and early fall, and become crepuscular during the heat of summer.
 Many insects and some birds also alter their times of activity.
 Some animals, like ground squirrels and marmots, have one or more periods of estivation, a summer hibernation that allows them to avoid the hottest and driest periods.

-Several animals are unique to Craters of the Moon and the surrounding area.
-Subspecies of Great Basin pocket mouse, American pika, yellow-pine chipmunk, and yellow-bellied marmot are found nowhere else.
-Lava tube beetles and many other cave animals are found only in the lava tubes of eastern Idaho.
+Unique populations of Great Basin pocket mouse, American pika, and yellow-pine chipmunk are found at Craters of the Moon and nowhere else.
+Lava tube beetles and other cave-dwelling invertebrates are found only in the lava tubes of eastern Idaho.